nachooya/react-native-harness/website/src/docs/getting-started/problem-statement.md

 **Jest's Familiar APIs**: Write tests using the same `describe`, `it`, and `expect` syntax you already know, with all the lifecycle hooks and test organization patterns you're familiar with.

-**Real Native Environment**: Tests run on actual iOS simulators and Android emulators with full access to native modules, platform APIs, and device capabilities - no mocking required.
+**Real Native Environment**: Tests run on actual iOS simulators and Android emulators with full access to native modules, platform APIs, and device capabilities—no mocking required.

 **Practical Development**: No complex E2E setup, no UI automation, no brittle selectors.
 Just write tests that directly call the APIs you want to test.